-Please note that returned materials will be quarantined for two days before they are checked in.
+Please note that returned materials will be quarantined for 24 hours before they are checked in.
 When the materials are checked in, they will be backdated to the date you returned them.
 For more information, please visit our Current Services page.

 Our loanable materials are available to any county resident with a Milwaukee County Federated Library System (MCFLS) library card in good standing.
 Most of our materials are available to request for pick up at other MCFLS library locations.